 It’s not our place to lay down the law here, because this is one of those gray areas of Christian life and conduct where everyone needs to be “fully convinced in his own mind” (Romans 14:5, ESV).
 Still, we have a few thoughts that might be helpful as you draw your own conclusions.

 The Bible never gives detailed instructions about drinking.
 It does, however, give principles every Christian should consider.
 Bottom line: Scripture prohibits drunkenness, not drinking.
 If a Christian choosees to consume alcohol, they should do so with moderation and self-control.

-- Several passages in God’s Word openly condemn drunkenness (see Romans 13:13, Galatians 5:19-21, I Timothy 3:1-7, and I Peter 4:3).
-Most notably, Ephesians 5:18 prohibits intoxication, contrasting it with being controlled by the Holy Spirit: “Do not get drunk on wine, which leads to debauchery.
-Instead, be filled with the Spirit.”
-In other words, Scripture warns us that excessive drink can actually cause us to lose control of our minds and bodies.
+- Several passages in God’s Word openly condemn drunkenness (see Romans 13:13, Galatians 5:19-21, 1 Timothy 3:1-7, and 1 Peter 4:3).
+Most notably, Ephesians 5:18 prohibits intoxication, contrasting it with being controlled by the Holy Spirit: “Do not get drunk with wine, for that is debauchery, but be filled with the Spirit” (ESV).
+In other words, Scripture warns us that excessive drinking can cause us to lose control of our minds and bodies.
 That is clearly sinful.

-On the other hand, though the Bible denounces drunkenness, it does not say that all alcoholic consumption is wrong.
-On the contrary, Jesus did not hesitate to turn water into wine at the wedding in Cana (John 2:1-12).
-And Paul actually exhorted Timothy, “No longer drink only water, but use a little wine for your stomach’s sake and your frequent infirmities” (I Timothy 5:23).
+- But the Bible doesn’t say that all alcoholic consumption is wrong.
+Jesus didn’t hesitate to turn water into wine at the wedding in Cana (John 2:1-12).
+And Paul advised Timothy, “No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments” (I Timothy 5:23).

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.